tarwn/lessthandot-hugo/blogs/content/posts/2009-02-04-sql-server-covering-indexes.md

 The index will not be used because the first column in the index is name.
 This index would need to be scanned (not seeked) to get the row (and the data).

-Think of the index data sorted first by Name, then ID, and finally FavoriteColor, like this…
+Think of the index data sorted first by Name, then ID, and finally FavoriteColor, like this...

 <pre style="color:green;">Name                 Id          FavoriteColor
 -------------------- ----------- --------------------